conwetlab/WMarket/doc/user-guide.rst

 * **Name:** The name to give to your description.
 * **URL to Linked USDL file:** the HTTP URL where your description is hosted.
   This URL must exist and contain a valid Linked USDL file.
-Otherwise, the descriotion creation will fail.
+Otherwise, the description creation will fail.
 * **Comment:** A brief comment about the description you are uploading.

-Once that you hace completed the form, the description will be created and all the contained offerings will be loaded into the corresponding store and you will be redirected to the page that contains all the offerings of this store.
+Once that you have completed the form, the description will be created and all the contained offerings will be loaded into the corresponding store and you will be redirected to the page that contains all the offerings of this store.